pschatzmann/adpcm/README.md

 # ADPCM Library

-ADPCM (Adaptive Differential Pulse Code Modulation) is a __lossy codec__ with a good compression ratio and very low requirements in terms of memory and cpu for both the decoding and encoding.
+ADPCM (Adaptive Differential Pulse Code Modulation) is a __lossy audio codec__ with a good compression ratio and very low requirements in terms of memory and cpu for both the decoding and encoding.
 It is also purely based on integer arithemtic.
-It has lost it's imporance on the desktop, but it is still one of the best codec to be used on microcontrollers.
+It has lost it's imporance on the desktop, but it is still one of the best codecs to be used on microcontrollers.

-Unfortunately it is not standardized but there are many alternative implementations which are incompatible between each other.
+Unfortunately it is not standardized and there are many alternative implementations which are incompatible between each other.

 I was looking for a __complete__ ADPCM codec library that is suitable to be used on some microcontrollers and supports the most important implementations.

 The best implementation that I could find is provided by [FFmpeg](https://ffmpeg.org/) but unfortunately FFmpeg itself is unsuited for microcontrollers.

-Therefore I decided to extract the implementation and provide it as a stand alone libarary with a simple API and provide the functionality as header only C++ implementation.
+Therefore I decided to extract the implementation and provide it as a stand alone libarary with a simple API and provide the functionality as header-only C++ implementation.

 # Usage